richardpenman/browsercookie/README.md

 Acknowledgements
 ----------------

-* Nathan Henrie for his example of [http://n8henrie.com/2013/11/use-chromes-cookies-for-easier-downloading-with-python-requests/](how to decode the Chrome cookies)
+* Nathan Henrie for his example of [how to decode the Chrome cookies](http://n8henrie.com/2013/11/use-chromes-cookies-for-easier-downloading-with-python-requests/)
 * Graeme Robinson for his Chrome Windows patch